L4a1n/smartmirror/README.md

 # SmartMirror

 > A little sideproject
+> A SmartMirror with lots of funktions including:
+> - Weather Feed
+> - RSS Feed
+> - Calender (Google)
+> - UI controlled by handgestures
+> - maybe even Voice assistant (depends on how sane I'll still be after implementing everything else...)

 ## Finding resources for what I want to implement...
 - [x] GTK window with python